mtmucha/mtmucha.github.io/_posts/2024-08-05-introduction-to-atomics-1.md

 the acquiring thread might see a "newer" value written by the third thread, or it might not, depending on timing.
 The only guarantee is that the acquiring thread will see all modifications made by the releasing thread.

+We previously mentioned the **coherence** of atomic variable modifications.
+This is closely related to the *happens-before* relationship.
+If operation A *happens-before* operation B, then operation A will also appear before operation B in the total modification order of the variable.
+This order is observed from the perspective of the variable, meaning not all threads need to agree on the same modification order—they may perceive a different one.
+We'll explore this in more detail in our worked example.

 ## Worked example

 There are a couple of good examples on cppreference, and we’ll work through one of them right here.